impactorbitco/handbook-main/content/ims/policies/HR/OH&S policy.md

 Parent item: Health, Safety, and Wellbeing Policy (Health,%20Safety,%20and%20Wellbeing%20Policy%201c0d6625c6798137a51fc57a6c4ef9d9.md)
 Status: Not started
 Version Number: 1.1

-# Occupational Health and Safety Policy
+---

-At Green Orbit Digital, we are committed to providing a safe and healthy work environment for all employees, contractors, visitors, and other stakeholders.
+At Impact Orbit Creative Group, we are committed to providing a safe and healthy work environment for all employees, contractors, visitors, and other stakeholders.
 This policy demonstrates our dedication to preventing work-related injuries, illnesses, and promoting overall workplace wellbeing.

 ## Policy Objectives